Clayface: DC Rebirth

-Dr. October offers to work on a means of returning Clayface to human form permanently.
+October offers to work on a means of returning Clayface to human form permanently.
 She asks him to stay in his monstrous form for as long as possible so she can chart the mental degradation he undergoes the longer he remains nonhuman.
 She also acts as his counselor when he despairs of a cure.
-Dr. October calls the Clayface persona a "fear response" that occurs Karlo's mind abandons empathy and embraces anger.
+October calls the Clayface persona a "fear response" that occurs Karlo's mind abandons empathy and embraces anger.
 Batman has Clayface wear a high-technology forearm device (later replaced with a smaller wristband with a longer-lasting power source) that enables him to regain human form without using his powers—reducing the psychotic effect being Clayface has on Karlo.
-The device is not a cure, as the Clayface DNA consumes Basil Karlo's human DNA whenever he is locked into human form.
-Dr. October gives him a "placebo" bracelet with messages from his close friend Cassandra Cain (Orphan), which helps him focus on retaining his sanity.
-After pushing past the twelve-hour mark, Clayface loses his sanity and attacks Dr. October.
+The device is not a cure, as the Clayface DNA consumes Karlo's human DNA whenever he is locked into human form.
+October gives him a "placebo" bracelet with messages from his close friend Cassandra Cain (Orphan), which helps him focus on retaining his sanity.
+After pushing past the twelve-hour mark, Clayface loses his sanity and attacks October.
 Orphan intervenes, saving her life by putting the real bracelet back on.

 Victoria cares deeply for Karlo, and later calls him a "great friend".
-Dr. October expresses a desire to test her cure on a less serious case, and Karlo tells her of Glory Griffin.
+October expresses a desire to test her cure on a less serious case, and Karlo tells her of Glory Griffin.
 Karlo also tells Glory about the potential cure, although she refuses to forgive him for what he did to her.
 Later, with the cure close to being finished, Clayface is captured by Glory when the villain First Victim takes over Arkham Asylum and releases her.
 Glory removes Clayface's wrist controller, and he goes insane.
 As Clayface rampages through Gotham to confront Batman, Batwoman obtains a weapon which can destabilize Karlo's molecular structure, killing him.
 During his attack on Old Wayne Tower, Karlo is accidentally doused with hundreds of gallons psychoactive mud, worsening his insanity.
-Dr. October attempts to cure Karlo, but the effect is only temporary, and Batwoman kills Karlo.
-Three days later, Dr. October cures Glory Griffin, saying she did so only for the sake of Basil Karlo.
+October attempts to cure Karlo, but the effect is only temporary, and Batwoman kills Karlo.
+Three days later, October cures Glory Griffin, saying she did so only for the sake of Basil Karlo.

 Clayface did not die, however.
-Seven issues later, in Detective Comics #981, readers discover that Basil Karlo is still alive and retains his Clayface powers (at least to some degree).
-For reasons unstated, Dr. October conspired with him to fake his death.
-Karlo leaves a message for Cassandra Cain and then allows Dr. October to take him out of Gotham City.
+Seven issues later, in Detective Comics #981, it is revealed that Karlo is still alive and retains his powers to some degree.
+For reasons unstated, October conspired with him to fake his death.
+Karlo leaves a message for Cassandra Cain and then allows October to take him out of Gotham City.

-In a flashback, Clayface is among the villains that protected Ingrid Karlsson during a riot.
+In a flashback, Clayface is among the villains who protect Ingrid Karlsson during a riot.
 Before Ingrid was killed by an inmate using a rogue batarang despite the villains getting her away from the riot, she gave birth to Astrid Arkham, who would later become the Arkham Knight.